naorlivne/dcos-docs/1.10/overview/concepts.md

 ### <a name="mesos-role"></a>Role

-A Mesos role is a group of Mesos Frameworks that share reserved resources, persistent volumes, and quota.
+A Mesos role is a group of Mesos frameworks that share reserved resources, persistent volumes, and quota.
 These frameworks are also grouped together in Mesos' hierarchical Dominant Resource Fairness (DRF) share calculations.

 - Roles are often confused as groups of resources, because of the way they can be statically configured on the agents.
 The assignment is actually the inverse: resources are assigned to roles.
 - Role resource allocation can be configured statically on the Mesos agent or changed at runtime using the Mesos API.